paultopia/techuplaw/content/tutorials/infosec.md

 - Do not share user accounts on firm computers, networks.
 Every employee has their own account, with central IT capacity to limit access to sensitive resources and revoke access on termination.

+### But don't overburden your employees

+If you impose unnecessary demands on your employees, they are more likely to just ignore it, to suffer from security fatigue and just click "yes" on everything, etc.  Be sure that you prioritize security rules on the basis of your threat model.

+In particular, avoid *security theater*.
+[According to security expert Bruce Schneier](https://www.schneier.com/blog/archives/2009/11/beyond_security.html):

+> Security theater refers to security measures that make people feel more secure without doing anything to actually improve their security.
+An example: the photo ID checks that have sprung up in office buildings.
+No-one has ever explained why verifying that someone has a photo ID provides any actual security, but it looks like security to have a uniformed guard-for-hire looking at ID cards.

+A common IT example are rules requiring that passwords be changed on a fixed schedule.
+There [isn't any evidence that this actually improves security](https://www.sans.org/security-awareness-training/blog/time-password-expiration-die), and certainly not compared to things like using unique passwords in a password manager and maintaining the central control to revoke access if there's a breach.
+It's probably harmful, because it encourages people to be lazy and stick their ever-changing password on a post-it note by the computer.
+(The same is true of arbitrary password complexity rules like "has to have one capital letter, one lower case letter, one symbol," blah blah.
+Just require use of a password manager that actually has the capacity to generate good random long passwords.)

+### Have someone in charge.

+- Who is responsible for making sure all software is updated?
+- Who will employees call if their firm laptop is stolen?
+- Make sure you have the capacity to revoke any privileges it has and remotely wipe it if it connects to the internet.
+IT vendors can help with this.
+- If employees have access to firm data on their personal devices, you need to know about it, and make sure they let you know if that’s lost/stolen too.
+- Who will employees call to verify sensitive requests (like money transfers?)
+    - There needs to be a clear point of contact and clear responsibility for security

 ## A few more pieces

 - What happens if you lose your laptop, or your phone?
 Both Windows and Mac have a full-disk encryption product built in; it's called BitLocker in Windows and FileVault in Mac.
 It will encrypt your hard drive when the computer is off, and is pretty much costless (if you have a slow hard drive it might make startup take a few extra seconds).
 On your phone, use a passcode and have it automatically lock very quickly.
 (If you're worried about the government, there's conflicting opinion on whether the compelled use of FaceID or TouchID as opposed to a passcode is problematic under the 5th Amendment.)